rsharifnasab/my-teaching/git/README.md

 # Git HEAD

 + a pointer to a commit
-+ current state of working dir
++ the current state of working dir
-+ where are other commits?
++ where are the other commits?

 ![bg fit right](https://static.javatpoint.com/tutorial/git/images/git-head.png)